argonlefou/FearLand_NoCrosshair_Patcher/README.md

-# Fearland NoCrosshair Patcher
+# Fearland NoCrosshair Patcher v2.0

-There are 3 different versions of the game released so far.
+There are multiple versions of the game released so far.
 Use this tool to open the .exe file and know which one it is.

 You then have 2 options (buttons) with the software :